The Real Cost of Cheap LASIK in NYC

 I explain why in The Safest Alternative to LASIK in 2025, where ASA is compared head-to-head with LASIK, PRK, and SMILE, ICL, and more.

 Let’s be honest: yes.
-Laser vision correction is a significant up-front investment.
-And it should be.
-You only get one set of eyes.
+Proper laser vision correction is a significant up-front investment (around $5,000 to $6,000).
+And it should be – you only get one set of eyes.

-But over time, it can be the more affordable choice.
+But over time, it will prove to be the more affordable choice.

 As we show in this cost breakdown, the average New Yorker spends: